hennzen/fritz-dect-statistics/README.md

 Unfortunately, Fritz!DECT 440 does not yet offer (daily) push mails that would let me collect its data like I am used to with Fritz!DECT 200 devices sending temperature and Watt data.

-Using FritzBox' [HTTP-AHA-Interface](https://avm.de/fileadmin/user_upload/Global/Service/Schnittstellen/AHA-HTTP-Interface.pdf), [fritzdect-aha-nodejs](https://github.com/foxthefox/fritzdect-aha-nodejs), [Nodemailer](https://nodemailer.com/) and a Raspberry PI with a cronjob set up, this simple script accumulates measured values from DECT 440 and DECT 200 in a CSV file and sends it out vai email every evening.
+Using FritzBox' [HTTP-AHA-Interface](https://avm.de/fileadmin/user_upload/Global/Service/Schnittstellen/AHA-HTTP-Interface.pdf), [fritzdect-aha-nodejs](https://github.com/foxthefox/fritzdect-aha-nodejs), [Nodemailer](https://nodemailer.com/) and a Raspberry PI with a cronjob set up, this simple script accumulates measured values from DECT 440 and DECT 200 in a CSV file and sends it out via email every evening.

 # Prerequisites
 - Raspi (or any other Linux based machine running 24/7